 Term Definition Pass-through entity A non-federal entity that provides a subaward to a subrecipient to carry out part of a federal program.
-For the Arts Endowment, this includes all State Arts Agencies, Regional Arts Organizations, and designated Local Arts Agencies that are issued NEA awards currently approved for subaward activity, who then issue subawards using NEA funds The pass-through entity issues subawards as dictated by the award terms and conditions and the NEA's authorizing legislation.
+For the NEA, this includes all State Arts Agencies, Regional Arts Organizations, and designated Local Arts Agencies that are issued NEA awards currently approved for subaward activity, who then issue subawards using NEA funds The pass-through entity issues subawards as dictated by the award terms and conditions and the NEA's authorizing legislation.
 Note that the FSRS website uses the term "prime recipient" for a pass-through entity.
 The secondary recipients are referred to as "subrecipients."
 Prime Awardee This term is used by the FSRS website.
 It is a non-federal entity that receives funds in the form of a grant or cooperative agreement, directly from the Federal Government.
 It is financially accountable for the use of federal funds and is legally responsible for carrying out the terms and condition of the award.
 Subaward An award provided by a pass-through entity to a subrecipient for the subrecipient to carry out a project or activity identified as part of a federal award.
 A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract.
 Subrecipient A non-federal entity that receives a subaward from a pass-through entity to carry out a project or activity identified with the federal program.
 A subrecipient may also be a recipient of other federal awards directly from a federal awarding agency.
 Unique Entity Identifier A Unique Entity Identifier (UEI) is a unique number assigned to all entities (public and private companies, individuals, institutions, or organizations) who register to do business with the federal government.
-Since 2010, a Dun & Bradstreet (DUNS) number has been required as the unique entity identifier for applying for, and obtaining, federal funds.
-As of May 2021, existing entities registered in SAM.gov will automatically be assigned a new UEI which will be displayed in SAM.gov alongside the DUNs.
-IMPORTANT: On April 4, 2022, the federal government will switch from the DUNS number to a UEI generated by SAM.gov (SAM UEI) as the UEI of record.
+On April 4, 2022, the federal government adopted a UEI generated by SAM.gov (SAM UEI) as the UEI of record.